uiwjs/react-native-template/README.md

 - Consistent with the default React Native template
 - Minimal additional dependencies

-## Usage
+## Installation and Usage

 ⚠️ This template only works with the new CLI.
+This template is intended for React Native versions `>= 0.61`.
+It has not been tested with previous versions.

 ### Note on the legacy CLI